 Speakers I have coached

-I worked with Startup Shakeup to inject some theatrics to their entrepreneurs’ pitch night.
-With just 3 minutes to pitch their business idea to a panel of judges, I helped each entrepreneur in this innovative Victorian program to deliver a focused, engaging message – with pizzazz.
-Read more about how my coaching helped Startup Shakeup to build a community of support and attract funding.
+I coached start up entrepreneurs to pitch with pizzazz at Startup Shakeup’s showcase event.
+Each entrepreneur had three minutes to share their unique business idea with a panel of judges and I helped them to craft an engaging, on-point message.
+Read how my coaching helped Startup Shakeup to build a community of support and attract funding.

-“Rachael’s assistance has moved how I present to a totally new level …the result being sharp, interesting, and well paced with a strong storytelling component”.
+“Rachael’s assistance has moved how I present to a totally new level”.

 Ilena Young, Chair, Startup Shakeup.